Vimer5410/RuNon/README.md

 - Matchmaking Algorithm: With parameters for gender preference and age range.

-- Voice Chat: Simple Voice Chat
+- Voice Chat: Implementation of voice communication functionality (noise reduction, volume control, auto-reconnection system, etc.).

 ---
 (how the matchmaking algorithm works)